Drswith/vscode-json-string-code-editor/README.md

 **Extension not detecting code fields**

-- Check that the field name is included in `autoDetectFields` setting
-- Ensure `enableAutoDetection` is set to `true`
 - Verify the file matches the `include` patterns and doesn't match `exclude` patterns

 **Temporary editor not opening**